-5) Ustaz Aminuddin Abu Bakar
+5) Encik Aminuddin Abu Bakar

-Ustaz Aminuddin is currently the Principal Consultant, S Tradition, a boutique consultancy firm in Islamic Finance and Halal industry in Singapore.
+Encik Aminuddin is a member of the Shariah Committee with effect from 01 January 2022.
+He is currently the Principal Consultant, S Tradition, a boutique consultancy firm in Islamic Finance and Halal industry, the Board member of Pergas Investment Holdings and the Shariah Committee Member of Financial Shariah Advisory & Consultancy (FSAC) in Singapore.
 He was part of the senior management team for Kuwait Finance House Malaysia (KFHMB), having served as Vice President and Head of its Shariah Division.
-Ustaz Aminuddin is a certified Shariah Advisor and Auditor (CSAA) by Auditing and Accounting Organization for Islamic Financial Institutions (AAOIFI), an Ordinary Member of the Association of Shariah Advisors in Islamic Finance (ASAS), having completed their Certified Shariah Advisor (CSA), and is a registered Shariah Adviser at Securities Commission Malaysia.
-Ustaz Aminuddin was awarded Master of Business Administration with distinction from University of Strathclyde, UK, and an Honours Bachelor's Degree in Comprehensive Study of Shariah Islamiyyah (Islamic Jurisprudence) from Al-Azhar University (Cairo).
-He has more than 15 years of working experience in the areas of Shariah, Islamic Finance and socio-religious development.
+He is a certified Shariah Advisor and Auditor (CSAA) by Auditing and Accounting Organization for Islamic Financial Institutions (AAOIFI) and a Member of the Association of Shariah Advisors in Islamic Finance (ASAS), having completed their Certified Shariah Advisor (CSA).
+He was awarded Master of Business Administration with distinction from University of Strathclyde, UK, and an Honours Bachelor's Degree in Comprehensive Study of Shariah Islamicyah (Islamic Jurisprudence) from AI-Azhar University (Cairo).
+He has nearly 20 years of working experience in the areas of Shariah, Islamic Finance and socio-religious development.